On the defect in the generalized Grunwald--Wang problem: The general construction

-So we are left with the quotient $(\prod_{v \in T} H^1(K_v,F)) /H^1(k,F)$.
+Now recall that the natural map $H^1(k,F)\to H^1(K,F)$ is an isomorphism; this follows from the case $n=1$ of (\cite{ctsja}, Corollary 2.6) by passing to the direct limit over Zariski open sets of the affine line over $k$.
+Thus we are left with the quotient $(\prod_{v \in T} H^1(K_v,F)) /H^1(k,F)$.
 Let $\calo_v$ be the ring of integers of $K_v$; it has residue field $k$ as $v$ comes from a rational point.
-As $\calo_v$ is complete and $F$ is flasque, we have the first isomorphism by (\cite{milne}, Remark~III.3.11 (a)) and the second by combining the main result of \cite{nis} with \cite{ctsja}, Theorem~2.2 (i)).
-Thus if $H^1(k, F)$ is infinite, assertion (1) follows by applying the lemma with $S=F$.
-If we only know that $H^1(k, F)$ is nontrivial, then the same argument shows that the size of the quotient is unbounded as we increase $T$, whence assertion (2).\end{proof}
+As $\calo_v$ is complete and $F$ is flasque, we have isomorphisms Here the first isomorphism holds by (\cite{milne}, Remark~III.3.11 (a)), injectivity of the map $H^1(\calo_v,F) \to H^1(K_v,F)$ by the main result of \cite{nis} and surjectivity by (\cite{ctsja}, Theorem~2.2 (i)).
+Thus if $H^1(k, F)$ is infinite, the assertion follows in case (1).
+If we only know that $H^1(k, F)$ is nontrivial, then the same argument shows that the size of the quotient is unbounded as we increase $T$, whence the assertion in case (2).\end{proof}